Message about use of cookies

 Why are you classing my property as a second home?

-The premium will be charged for properties which are:
+The premium is charged for properties which are:

 It is worth noting although these properties are commonly called ‘second homes’ the premium applies to any property that meets the criteria.